matteototaro/jtWebsite/content/posts/london.en.md

                       alt="Big Ben"></a>
         </figure>
         {{< typeit tag=h3 >}} London, UK, 2016 {{< /typeit >}}
-        <p>I've been in the United Kingdom almost 4 years ago and during my erasmus journey in Cardiff I visited the city of London.
+        <p>I've been in the United Kingdom almost 4 years ago and during my journey in Cardiff I visited the city of London.
         </p>
       <div class="row">
             <div class="scroll-view">